explodinggradients/ragas/docs/getstarted/evaluation.md

 By default, these metrics use OpenAI's API to compute the score.
 If you're using this metric, ensure that you've set the environment key `OPENAI_API_KEY` with your API key.
 You can also try other LLMs for evaluation, check the [LLM guide](../howtos/customisations/llms.ipynb) to learn more.
 :::

-Let's start with the data.
+Let's begin with the data.

 ## The Data